-For the past five years, the System's annualized return of 13.30 percent was more than triple the inflation measure increase of 2.71 percent.
-For the one year period, the System's overall investment performance was up 18.52 percent and outpaced the Consumer Price Index increase of 2.30 percent.
+For the past five years, the System's annualized return of 13.56 percent was more than five times the inflation measurement increase of 2.45 percent.
+For the one year period, the System's overall investment performance was up 17.48 percent and outpaced the Consumer Price Index increase of 1.69 percent.

-The System's performance was below median compared with other public funds (Trust Universe Comparison Service [TUCS]) over the past three to five years, ranging between the 53th and 88th percentiles.
-For this past year, the System returned 18.52 percent (65th percentile) versus the public fund median of 20.55 percent.
-Most public funds have a higher commitment to bonds and a lower commitment to stocks.
-Our relatively below median performance this year is mainly attributable to the under-performance of the System's small cap stocks and international stocks as compared to the large cap domestic stock returns.
+The System's performance was below median compared with other public funds (Trust Universe Comparison Service [TUCS]) over the past three years.
+For this past year, the System returned 17.48 percent vs. 17.66 percent for the public funds universe, and returned 16.77 percent for the past 3 years vs 18.10 percent for the public funds universe.
+Our below median performance this year is mainly attributable to the under-performance of the System's stock managers, which under-performed the S&P 500 Index.